it-a-me/mcpelauncher-wiki/src/troubleshooting/index.md

 `updating the launcher <updating_the_launcher>`{.interpreted-text role="ref"}

-### File picking doesn\'t work or crashes
+### File picking doesn't work or crashes

 You need to install the `zenity` utility:

 -   Debian/Ubuntu - `sudo apt-get install zenity`

-### I compiled and/or installed everything, but Minecraft doesn\'t start
+### I compiled and/or installed everything, but Minecraft doesn't start

-Chances are, you don\'t have the actual game yet.
+Chances are, you don't have the actual game yet.
 This project does **not** provide MCPE/Minecraft Bedrock Edition itself.

 The easiest way to download and start the game is through the graphical